mikaelri/ot-harjoitusty-/quiz-app/documentation/tests.md

 Test files can be accessed here: [TestQuestionRepository](../src/tests/repositories/question_repository_test.py) and [TestUserRepository](../src/tests/repositories/user_repository_test.py).

-Repository tests used a test database to store the data and the configuration can be found from the .env.test file.
+Repository tests used a test database to store the data and the file name was configured in the .env.test file.

 In addition, tests were performed to ensure the questions are initialized correctly by mocking the function, these tests can be accessed here: [TestInitializeQuestions](../src/tests/databases/initialize_questions_test.py).